MCD Open Single Seater Championship Race

 Notes on the cars:

 - March 752/B (Kim Mather): Kim Mather (St Helens, Lancashire) acquired a March "742" for 1975, and updated it with 1975 bodywork and other bits for libre racing.
 The model of the car is not known, but Mather entered it as a 742, 742/B, 752/B or 752B.
 It has been suggested that it was an ex-Multiglide 712M, but it had forward-facing rollhoop supports, which suggests it had to be a 1973 or 1974 car.
 Mather raced it at Croft, Aintree and Longridge that year using 2-litre (1930cc?) and 1600cc BDA engines.
 He returned with the car towards the end of 1976, now using a 1600cc BDA, and was back for the start of the 1977 season, using a 1930cc Richardson BDA.
 In mid-1977, Mather acquired a Chevron, and the March was sold to Warren Booth (Blackburn, Lancashire) for 1978.
+Booth advertised it as a 742/752 in July, when it had been updated with an inboard oil tank and deformable structures.
 It was last seen when advertised from Preston in November 1978 as an ex-Mather "742/772" with FVD engine.
 Subsequent history unknown.

 - March 762 [752-21] (José Maria de Uriarte): Originally intended for Trivellato but not collected so fitted with a F3 rear wing and sold instead to Markus Hotz (Lippoldswilen, Switzerland) for European hillclimbs and Swiss championship events.
 At the beginning of 1976, it was raced by Harald Ertl in the F2 race at Hockenheim, finishing sixth.
 Hotz continued with Swiss championship events but damaged the car, and returned it to the factory in part exchange for a new March 762.
 March sold the 752 on, unrepaired, to Roger Heavens, who rebuilt it as a 762 and intended to fit the turbocharged 1.4-litre Ford Formula 2 engine that Geoff Richardson was developing.
 When the car appeared, in the Shellsport G8 series with Derrick Worthington driving, it used a Richardson BDX instead.
 Also raced in G8 and libre events by José Maria de Uriarte.
 Retained for 1977 and entered by Heavens for Pablo Brea and Hervé Leguellec.
 Taken over by Adrian Russell (Thornton Heath, Surrey) later in 1977, and raced by him in British F1 and libre in 1978.
 Sold to Paul Brooks (Selby, North Yorkshire) for 1979, and raced in libre.
 Subsequent history unknown.